How to clean bathroom tiles with baking soda, vinegar, lemon and more

 Mix about 1/2 a cup of distilled white vinegar with one litre warm water and fill a spray bottle.
 Spritz onto tiles and wipe down with a damp cloth.

 Alternatively, soak a soft cloth like a microfibre cloth in the mixture, wipe the tiles, then rinse with warm water.
-White vinegar is a great natural disinfectant that works brilliantly as a tile cleaner, just remember to not use it on natural stone tiles like marble (as above) as well as granite and travertine.
+Cleaning your home with vinegar works brilliantly as it's a great natural disinfectant that works brilliantly as a tile cleaner, just remember to not use it on natural stone tiles like marble (as above) as well as granite and travertine.

 To bring tiles up with baking or bicarbonate of soda if that's all you have, make a paste of 2-3 cups baking soda and a little water, or sprinkle directly onto the tiles.
 Scrub it in using an old toothbrush or a sponge to help remove tough stains.
 Then wipe the tiles down with a cloth soaked in lemon juice before rinsing with warm water.